farzana-moury/CookieCorner/README.md

 ## Overview
 Support The Cookie Corner bakery by buying their cookies!
 This app is an information app that contains custom tools allowing for a customer-friendly experience.
-It is a simplistic design that demonstrated the process of ordering from an online store.
+It is a simplistic design that demonstrates the process of ordering from an online store.

 ## Features